byzhi/abap-guide-for-humans/README.md

 # ABAP for humans

-ABAP guidebook written for humans.
+this is a ABAP guidebook written for humans

 ## Features